 - Contact the patient by phone (e.g., residence, work, cell).
 Search the patient's medical record. - Contact patient's primary care physician (e.g., family doctor) if permitted.
-Check the Social Security Death Index (http://www.stevemorse.org/ssdi) or appropriate registries for the region for information about the patient's death. - Contact people listed for the patient (e.g., family members) if permitted. - Send a letter by certified mail (https://www.usps.com/ship/insurance-and-extra-services.htm) with request for return receipt to the patient at the last known domestic address, or by registered priority international mail with request for return receipt to the patient at the last known non-US address.
+Check appropriate registries for the region for information about the patient's death. - Contact people listed for the patient (e.g., family members) if permitted. - Send a letter or letters to the patient at the last known address.
+A diligent effort to contact the patient is required and should be documented.

-For the patient to be confirmed lost, the institution must provide the Alliance SDC with the Alliance Confirmation of Lost to Follow-up form, which asks for limited details about the procedures used by the institution.
-The form must indicate both of the following items:
+For the patient to be confirmed lost, the institution must provide the Alliance SDC with the Alliance Confirmation of Lost to Follow-up form.